Public-Health-Scotland/dose_instruction_parser/doc/sphinx/source/doc_pages/developing_di_parser.rst

 for parsing dose instructions.

 There are different modules in the :mod:`dose_instruction_parser` package which deal with different entities.
 Some of the named entities (ROUTE, DRUG, STRENGTH) are not processed here because this is information which is separately stored for prescriptions so we don't need to extract it from the dose instructions.
-The :program:`DIParser` class in :mod:`di_parser.parser` is the culmination of all the pre-processing, NER and rule-based post-processing.
+The :program:`DIParser` class in :mod:`dose_instruction_parser.parser` is the culmination of all the pre-processing, NER and rule-based post-processing.

 Best practice workflow